 First make note: Most experts agree, there are virtually no guitars being produced today that will achieve the value in 40 years that the early Stratocaster®, Telecaster®, or whatever has, but who knows?
 There are a few very unique guitars being made, i.e. the Harley Davidson Stratocaster®.
 It is worth \$15,000.00 but this beast costs that much new.
-Guitars like those are few and far between and the high cost is due to their uniqueness, not to it's playability.
-What made the Stratocaster® unique was that is was mass produced, assembled by hand, and wonderful to play.
+Guitars like those are few and far between.
+The high cost is due to their uniqueness, not to it's playability.
+What made the Stratocaster®, and Telecaster® unique was that is was mass produced, assembled by hand, and wonderful to play.

 Today, virtually everything is being produced by computers and computer controlled machines.
 Any of the guitars being made today may be reproduced by simply re-programming a computer controlled shaper.
 In the future, they may be duplicated simply, by screwing the parts together.
 Heck!
 A '62 vintage Fender Stratocaster®, made in 1981, the first year of release for re-issues, is only worth what a new '62 vintage Fender Stratocaster® would cost as I write this.
+The same is true of the earliest Vintage Reissue Teles.

 Consider this.
-The original '62 vintage Fender Strat® was introduced in 1981 or nineteen years ago.
-Those guitars are the same age today, as a genuine 1962 Fender Strat® was when the Vintage Re-issue was originally released.
+The original '62 vintage Fender Strat® was introduced in 1981 or 23 years ago.
+Those guitars are about the same age today as a genuine 1962 Fender Strat® was when the Vintage Re-issue was originally released.

-Today it is possible to take a vintage guitar apart, scan the dimensions into a computer and duplicate it perfectly, in fact, that is exactly how Fender® does it.
+Today it is possible to take a vintage guitar apart, scan the specific part's dimensions into a computer and duplicate it perfectly, in fact, that is exactly how Fender® does it.
 Even such parts as the pick-ups can be disassembled, the details programmed into a computer, and a truckload of the things can be run off, so precisely that they have to be marked so they aren't confused with true vintage parts.

-Just remember, it doesn't matter how detailed the duplication is, it still will have been produced in the year 2000.
-You can do everything you like to recreate the vintage '54 Strat® except turn back the clock and let every component "season" for forty-six years.
+Just remember, it doesn't matter how detailed the duplication is, it still will have been produced in the year 2004.
+You can do everything you like to recreate the vintage '54 Tele ${\odot}$ except turn back the clock and let every component "season" for fifty years.

 Here's a nasty thought.
 The contemporary vintage re-creations use a orange/brown tinted nitro-cellulose lacquer to recreate the natural tint nitro-cellulose lacquer acquires through the years.
 The question is, "what color will this freshly tinted fake aged nitro-cellulose lacquer be in 30 years?"
 It will still continue to darken, that's what nitro-cellulose lacquer does.
-Anyone want a chocolate colored neck on their Strat® in 30 years?
+Anyone want a chocolate colored neck on their Tele® in 30 years?